Code of Conduct

 Post Mining Land Use/Reclamation

-- Adopt reclamation plans to provide post-mining economic and/or environmental value to the affected communities; engage the stakeholders when appropriate in connection with reclamation and post-mining land use planning; maintain compliance with mining permit and reclamation plan.
+- Adopt reclamation plans to provide post-mining economic and/or environmental value to the affected communities; engage the stakeholders when appropriate about reclamation and post-mining land use planning; maintain compliance with mining permit and reclamation plan.